mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 DKP is based on Cluster API and use the `CAPZ` provider for deployment and lifecycle of Kubernetes clusters on Azure.
 All needed requirements and a detailed description you can find in the official DKP documentation [Azure quick start guide][dkp-azure-requirements]

-You need to export a bunch of environment variables to start:
+First, export these environment variables:
 ````
 export AZURE_CLIENT_ID="<client id>"
 export AZURE_TENANT_ID="<tenant id>"